laggery/Photo_Rename/README.md

 4)	Click rename button

-Attention!
-This application is currently operational only on windows.
+The application is now also operational on mac